 - A. Non-probationary, permanent employees may be disciplined only for just cause. - B. The County supports the utilization of a progressive disciplinary system, when applicable, which uses both informal and formal methods.
 Nothing herein precludes the County from taking severe formal disciplinary action including termination on the first offense based on the severity of the violation.
 Informal methods such as verbal and written counseling, warnings, and reprimands shall not be grievable.
 Formal disciplinary action, including formal written reprimands (BC102-111), suspension without pay, demotion for cause, or dismissal for cause, are appealable under the provision of Article 6 (Grievance Procedures).
 Only appeals of suspensions without pay, demotions, or dismissals may be arbitrated under the provisions of Article 7 (Arbitration). - C. Whenever the County believes that an employee has violated any rule, regulation, or policy, or is otherwise subject to disciplinary action, the County will conduct a pre-disciplinary meeting with the employee to discuss the possible violation.
-The employee shall have the right to representation in discussions during pre- disciplinary inquiries.
+The employee shall have the right to representation in discussions during pre-disciplinary inquiries.
 If necessary the pre-disciplinary meeting will be delayed up to 48 hours in order for the employee to obtain a representative, if requested. - D. A pre-determination investigatory meeting shall be conducted by the manager responsible for making the disciplinary recommendation.
 Prior to any pre-disciplinary meetings and upon request of the employee or Association, the County shall provide to the employee and/or the Association all documentation in the County's possession and reasonably known relating to the potential disciplinary matter.
 Nothing herein shall be construed to limit the County from raising additional information relating to the matter.

 - E. All disciplinary actions must be issued to the employee or the Association no more than sixty (60) calendar days after the date management became aware, or reasonably should have become aware of the incident constituting the cause for discipline.
-If a pre-disciplinary meeting is re-scheduled at the request of the Union, employee, or the County, the sixty (60) calendar day period will be automatically extended by the same number of days by which the pre-disciplinary meeting is delayed. - F. The County agrees to furnish the employee and the Association with a copy of any disciplinary action notification at the time the notice is issued.
+If a predisciplinary meeting is re-scheduled at the request of the Union, employee, or the County, the sixty (60) calendar day period will be automatically extended by the same number of days by which the pre-disciplinary meeting is delayed. - F. The County agrees to furnish the employee and the Association with a copy of any disciplinary action notification at the time the notice is issued.
 The notice of disciplinary action shall contain allegations of specific rules or regulations allegedly violated by the employee.
 The County agrees that notices of disciplinary action for which there have been no recurrences of the same nature in twenty (20) months, shall not be used to support more severe progressive disciplinary action.
 However, the notices remain a part of the employee's permanent employment history, consistent with Florida Statutes. - G. To the extent practicable, pre-disciplinary meetings, disciplinary meetings, and grievance meetings shall be scheduled during the employee's normal work hours and held in their work location when feasible. - H. The concerned Department/Division may grant, at its sole discretion, the request of an employee to forfeit accrued annual leave in lieu of serving a disciplinary suspension.
-Employees who are offered this option and accept, shall waive their right to file a grievance through the process described in Article 6.
+Employees who are offered this option and accept, shall waive their right to file a grievance through the process described in Article 6. - I. In the case of an investigation by the County's Office of Intergovernmental Affairs and Professional Standards, sixty (60) day period set forth in paragraph E will begin on the date the affected County agency was notified of the investigation results.